 We lived in the East End; Hackney a slum area, a depressed region with old Victorian housing, poor sanitation and overcrowding.
 It was the part of London to which the Jewish immigrants came to join their fellow Jews.
 We lived over a shop.
 My family was poor and although my mother had a stall in the market, it did not bring in enough for our big family.
 I went to Grocer’s a local school but had to leave when I was thirteen.
 We needed the money so as soon as I could I went out to work.
 I had to.

 Soon after my fifteenth birthday and a year after the First World War started, we were bombed.
 I had finished work when I heard a tremendous bang and saw smoke rising not far away.
-The date was the 31st May 1915, a Zeppelin/ Schutte-Lanz sailed over London and dropped bombs that landed on Stoke Newington not far from where I lived, killing several children.
+The date was the 31st May 1915.
+A Zeppelin/ Schutte-Lanz sailed over London and dropped bombs that landed on Stoke Newington not far from where I lived, killing several children.
 At that time London had no defence against an aerial attack.
 But by June there were 16 guns defending it.
 Later I read that the raider LZ.37 8 was followed to her base at Evére near Brussels where she was bombed by British aircraft and reduced to a smouldering wreck.

 I worked for a while in a factory but didn’t like the early morning start and the long hours.
 Tom a friend from work suggested I became a taxi driver.
 It appealed to me as I could work my own hours as long as I brought in enough money.
 He didn’t tell me about the ‘Knowledge’ a test of London’s roads that all drivers of Black cabs had to pass.
 I spent many months cycling around the streets of London learning their names, where they started from and where they ended and the shortest route from one place to another.
 It was really hard work and I failed it the first time.
 I made a stupid mistake; I mistook Oxford Street for Regent Street.